How intelligent will sapiens become?

 Demonstrate understanding of facts and ideas by organizing, comparing, translating, interpreting, giving descriptors, and stating main ideas.

-Bloom is clearing talking about language comprehension here, not comprehension in the more general sense.
+Bloom is clearly talking about language comprehension here, not comprehension in the more general sense.

 The information in the incoming assertions is integrated at a deeper level into the model allowing it to be expressed using different words or in somewhat different context from the original input.

 Level 3: Application